eamena-project/eamena-arches-dev/dbs/database.eamena/data/reference_data/mds/README.md

 ##### Templates

 * [mds-template-readonly.tsv](mds-template-readonly.tsv):
 	- a read-ony TSV file with the list of HP fields with their UUID and a "Yes" mark if these fields belong to the mds.
 This files results from the automatic export of [mds-template.xlsx](mds-template.xlsx), it will be overwrite each time 'mds-template.xlsx' is updated.
+This is the reference table of the eamenaR mapping file `ids.csv` (see [eamenaR documentation](https://github.com/eamena-project/eamenaR/blob/bff834a2b239f195bc49cf72ce51d7a330808ee8/README.md#correspondances-between-concept-labels-and-uuids))
 * [mds-template.xlsx](mds-template.xlsx):
 	- an editable XLSX file with the list of HP fields with their UUID and a "Yes" mark if these fields belong to the mds.
 This file is considered to be the authorative document for mds.